isaacnmm/pestpolicy-hugo2XX/content/posts/can-humans-carry-fleas-from-one-home-to-another/index.md

 layout: post
 ---

-[Fleas](https://pestpolicy.com/can-you-use-human-shampoo-on-cats/) are tiny pests that primarily infest dogs and cats, feeding on their blood and causing itching, allergies, and even diseases.
-But what about humans? **Can we [carry](https://pestpolicy.com/do-squirrels-carry-fleas/) fleas from one house to another? ** The answer is **yes - but its uncommon**.
+[Fleas](https://pestpolicy.com/can-you-use-human-shampoo-on-cats/)are tiny pests that primarily infest dogs and cats, feeding on their blood and causing itching, allergies, and even diseases.
+But what about humans? **Can we [carry](https://pestpolicy.com/do-squirrels-carry-fleas/)fleas from one house to another? ** The answer is **yes - but its uncommon**.
 Unlike bed bugs or ticks, fleas dont prefer human hosts.

 However, they can **hitchhike on clothing, shoes, or skin**, especially after contact with infested pets or environments.
 This guide covers: